-Once the engine has been run-in and the carburetor controls properly set up, it should be unnecessary to alter the mixture settings, except to make minor adjustments to the Needle Valve occasionally, to take account of variations in climatic conditions.

-The use of a different fuel, however, particularly one containing more, or less, nitromethane and / or a different type or proportion of lubricating oil, is likely to call for some readiustment of the Needle-Valve.

-Remember that, as a safety measure, it is advisable to increase the Needle Valve opening by an extra half-turn counter-clockwise, prior to establishing a new setting.
+Once the engine has been run-in and the carburetor controls properly set up, it should be unnecessary to alter the mixture settings, except to make minor changes to the Main (High-Speed) Needle Valve occasionally, to take account of differences in climatic condisitions.
+However, as previously mentioned, the use of a different fuel, particularly one containing more, or less, nitromethane and / or a different type or proportion of lubricating oil, is likely to call for some modification to the High-Speed Needle-Valve adjustment.
+As a safety measure, it is advisable to increase the High-Speed Needle Valve setting by an extra half-turn counter-clockwise, prior to establishing the new setting.
 The same applies if the silencer type is changed.
 A different silencer may alter the exhaust pressure applied to the fuel feed and call for a revised Needle-Valve setting.

-Needle-Valve setting.

-The use of a different glowplug, or changes to the mainrotor and its pitch angles may also require compensating carburetor readjustments.
+The use of a different glowplug, or changes to the main rotor and its pitch angles may also require compensating carburetor readjustments.